 Arsenic can be found in groundwater sources that supply water supply wells.
-Because of this, it is important for all well users to understand if their water supply contains any arsenic.
+Because of this, it's important for all well users to understand if their water supply contains any arsenic.
 Neither state nor federal governments have set minimum drinking water quality standards for private wells and there are no requirements for mandatory testing except for coliform bacteria and nitrates - at any time a well is newly constructed or repaired.
-This means that it is the responsibility of the well owner and the water users to perform testing on their own private sources so that they understand the quality of their drinking water and any adverse health effects the water may pose.
+This means that it's the responsibility of the well owner and the water users to perform testing on their own private sources so that they understand the quality of their drinking water and any adverse health effects the water may pose.

 A recent study by the University of Iowa tested 475 private wells for various contaminants.
 Out of this group, eight percent (8%) of the wells were found to have arsenic levels above the health threshold.
 The map to the right provides a basic view of the test results.
 The red dots indicate arsenic levels above the maximum recommended levels and the blue dots indicate arsenic levels below the maximum recommended levels.

 Because of the potential health risks that arsenic poses, public health and environmental health officials encourage all private well owners to have their wells tested for arsenic every 5 years, or more frequently if arsenic is detected.
 This testing can be provided free of charge through your local county environmental health department using Iowa's Grants-to-Counties (GTC) Program.
 Additional information on the GTC Program can be found here.
-More information on arsenic testing can be obtained by viewing the State Hygienic Laboratory arsenic web page.
+More information on arsenic testing can be obtained by viewing the State Hygienic Laboratory arsenic information web page.